toivoh/Debug.jl/README.md

 * The code passed to `@debug` is _analyzed_, and turned into a decorated AST built from nodes of type `Debug.AST.Node`.
-  The format is almost identical to julia's native AST format, but nodes also keep track of parent, static scope, and location in the source code.
+  The format is almost identical to Julia's native AST format, but nodes also keep track of parent, static scope, and location in the source code.
 * The code is then _instrumented_ to insert trap calls at each stepping point,